During the late part of the 20th century, the Thai real estate market experienced a higher growth rate than practically anywhere else in Asia.

 Back in the early-2010s, condo units in central Bangkok – areas like Sukhumvit, Ratchathewi, Silom, and Central Lumpini – were a great deal.
 Luxury condo units in these prime areas only sold at about US$4,000 per square meter.

-The same could be said for condos in Pattaya’s desirable Wongamat Beach, or southwestern Phuket’s expensive beaches like Kata and Karon.
+The same could be said for anyone who bought a condo in Pattaya’s desirable Wongamat Beach, or southwestern Phuket’s expensive beaches like Kata and Karon.

 Property values in central Bangkok have approximately doubled over the past ten years though.
 Similar price appreciation happened in Phuket, Pattaya, and Chiang Mai’s top neighborhoods.
 Real estate in Bangkok isn’t the obvious it once was.

-Still, there’s an argument that condo prices in Thailand could appreciate throughout the 2020s.
+Yet there’s still an argument that condo prices in Thailand could appreciate throughout the next decade.

 Property values in central Bangkok, standing at roughly between US$6,000 and US$8,000 on average, aren’t too much more expensive than In Manila or Ho Chi Minh City.